apache/arrow/docs/source/developers/reviewing.rst

   is of course very subjective, but two weeks can be a reasonable heuristic).
 If you cannot allocate time soon, do say it explicitly.
   If you don't have the answer to a question, do say it explicitly.
-  Saying "I don't have time immediately but I will come back later, feel free to ping if I seem to have forgotten" or "Sorry, I am out of depth here" is always better than saying nothing and letting the interlocutor wondering.
+  Saying *"I don't have time immediately but I will come back later, feel free to ping if I seem to have forgotten"* or *"Sorry, I am out of my depth here"* is always better than saying nothing and leaving the other person wondering.

-* If you know someone who may help on a blocking issue and past experience suggests they can be available for that, feel free to add them to the discussion (for example by cc'ing their Github handle).
+* If you know someone who has the competence to help on a blocking issue and past experience suggests they may be willing to do so, feel free to add them to the discussion (for example by gently pinging their Github handle).

 * If the contributor has stopped giving feedback or updating their PR, perhaps they're not interested anymore, but perhaps also they're stuck on some issue and feel unable to push their contribution any further.
-  Don't hesitate to ask ("I see this PR hasn't seen any updates recently, are you stuck on something?
-Do you need any help?").
+  Don't hesitate to ask (*"I see this PR hasn't seen any updates recently, are you stuck on something?
+Do you need any help?"*).

 * If the contribution is genuinely desirable and the contributor is not making any progress, it is also possible to take it up.
 Out of politeness,